waku-org/pm/draft-roadmap/create_chat_sdk_mvp.md

 **Feature**: [Chat SDK](/FURPS/application/chat_sdk.md)

 **FURPS**:
 - F1.
-Accounts can be created in a permissionless way, to communicate on the network.
+Accounts can be created in a permission-less way, to communicate on the network.
 - F2.
 Accounts can send messages to conversations with one other participant.
 - F3.
 All conversations benefit from forward secrecy and post-compromise security.
 - F4.
 Sender gets confirmation of message reception by recipient device.